-Services that are covered for you

-Home Infusion Therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and described under supplies (for example, tubing and catheters).
-"Physician/Practitioner Covered services include, but are not limited to: Office Visits" or "Home Professional services, including nursing services, Health Agency Care") furnished in accordance with the plan of care depending on where you Patient training and education not otherwise covered under the durable medical equipment benefit monitoring services.
-Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified See "Durable Medical home infusion therapy supplier
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Home Infusion Therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion drugs furnished by a qualified home infusion therapy supplier Authorization may be require You will pay the cost sharing services, specialist physician described under "Physician/P Including Doctor's Office Vi Agency Care") depending on administration or monitoring See "Durable Medical Equipt any applicable cost-sharing for related to Home Infusion The See "Medicare Part B Prescri chart for any applicable cost- Home Infusion Therapy. that applies to primary care services, or Home Health (as ractitioner Services, sits" or "Home Health where you received services. nent" earlier in this chart for or equipment and supplies erapy.